StellarFw/stellar-framework.com/src/guide/websocket.md

 ### Disconnect

-The `client.disconnect()` method allows you disconnect client from the server.
+The `client.disconnect()` method allows you to disconnect the client from the server.

 ## Events

-The follow list shows the available events by the client.
+The following list shows the events which are available to the client.

 ### Connected

-The `connected` event is triggered when the client connect with the server.
+The `connected` event is triggered when the client connects to the server.

 ```javascript
 client.on('connected', () => { })